eydward/nv-rac/README.md

 # rac
-tool to compute (approximately) optimal housing assignments in new vassar.
+work-in-progress tool to compute (approximately) optimal housing assignments in new vassar.

 ## algorithm